What to do if…

 Do not do these things

-- Do not wait to see if it passes.
+- Do not wait at home to see if sudden chest pain after travel passes.

-- Do not drive yourself or have someone rush you to the hospital.
+- Do not drive yourself to the ER.

 - Do not try to “walk it off” or keep moving to test it.

-- Do not drink alcohol, smoke, or take sedatives to calm down.
+- Do not take alcohol, smoking products, or sedatives to calm yourself down.

-- Do not take an aspirin and wait for it to relieve symptoms (call 911 first).
+- Do not take aspirin and wait for it to work before calling 911.

 What to do now

 - Call 911 immediately.
-Say: “Sudden chest pain after a long trip / long time sitting still.”
+Say: “I have sudden chest pain after a long trip or a long time sitting still.”

 - Stop activity and rest.
-Sit upright or in the position that makes breathing easiest.
+Sit upright, or use the position that makes breathing easiest.
 Keep movement minimal.

-- If you are alone, prepare for responders without exertion.
+- If you are alone, make access easier without exerting yourself.

-- Gather essentials only if they are within reach.
+- Gather only what is within easy reach.

-- If you have nitroglycerin prescribed to you, take it only as directed for you, but do not delay emergency care if symptoms are new or severe.
+- If you have nitroglycerin prescribed to you, use it only as directed for you, and do not delay emergency care.

-- If someone collapses or stops breathing, the bystander should call 911 (if not already), start CPR, and use an AED if available.
+- If someone collapses and is not breathing normally, a bystander should call 911, start CPR, and use an AED if one is available.

 What can wait

-- Figuring out whether it’s a blood clot in the lungs, a heart problem, reflux, a pulled muscle, or something else.
+- Deciding whether this is a blood clot in the lung, a heart problem, reflux, a pulled muscle, or something else.

-- Calling your primary care office, telehealth line, or urgent care first (this situation is ER/911 level).
+- Calling your primary care office, telehealth, or urgent care before 911.

-- Finishing travel plans, driving “closer to a hospital,” or doing online symptom checks.
+- Finishing travel plans, packing, or driving closer to a hospital.

 Important reassurance